philcrump/stm32-sensor-hub/README.md

 `/api/status`
 * `{"contacts": [{"name": "CH1", "value": 0}], "environmentals": [{"name": "CH2-FAKE", "temperature": 17.60, "humidity": 65.50}]}`

+## TLS Notes

+Currently NETCONN_COPY is used for all send calls, this means that `MEM_SIZE` in *cfg/lwipopts.h* must be larger than the largest file.

+Works well with firefox.

+Ocasionally gives curl a TCP reset.

+Does not work with android phone at all (and breaks firefox's connection at the time, sometimes needing a board reset)

 ## Software Compilation

 This toolchain is designed for Linux.